 If you have a bad driving record, then you probably know that this is bad news for your car insurance rates.
-Car insurance prices are determined in part based on your driving record, and if you have a history of accidents, tickets, and other adverse driving marks, the prices are likely to skyrocket.
-Your insurance could even drop you or choose not to renew your policy.
+Car insurance prices are determined, in part, by your driving record, and if you have a history of accidents, tickets, or other adverse driving incidents, your prices are likely to skyrocket.
+Your insurance provider could even drop you or choose not to renew your policy.

-In terms of being honest with yourself, you have to recognize that some things are going to change, and car insurance is going to be a bigger part of your emotional and financial life.
+In terms of being honest with yourself, you have to recognize that some things are going to change and car insurance is going to be a bigger part of your emotional and financial life.
 As stated above, your rates are going to go up and you are going to have to think more about car insurance than you really ever wanted to.
 Getting this into your head from the outset is going to make the process much more bearable.

-You can ask your insurance agent about other discounts that might be available to you based on your occupation or other factors surrounding your driving habits.
+You can ask your insurance agent about other discounts that might be available to you, based on your occupation or other factors surrounding your driving habits.
 You may need to change your habits to get some of these discounts if saving the money really matters to you.

 Step 4: Overhaul your insurance needs.
 A good way to save some money is to reduce the actual amount of coverage that you carry.